What is a Milestone/Assignment in SNHU courses?

 Your Class Materials: Be sure to read all assigned readings, going through the modules in order.

-Your Rubric: Consider copying and pasting the prompt questions into your document to insure you have responded to all of them.
+Your Guidelines and Rubric: Consider copying and pasting the prompt questions/provided outline into your document to ensure you have responded to all of them.

-Academic Support Services: Book with our coaches and Peer tutors or get written feedback.
+Academic Support Services: Book time with Academic Support Staff or get written feedback.

 Putting it all together: